Editor’s Note: This blog post was originally published in April 2018, and has been updated to reflect current PAX East changes. Enjoy! -Taylor Reeh

 This extends to the very enthusiastic indie developers there to show off their lesser known games.
 They’re attending to promote and gather feedback about the work that they’re proud of, so don’t be shy about asking them questions about their game, their inspirations, or even recommendations on other booths you should visit.
 Make the most of your PAX East experience by connecting with others; you might make a new friend to meet up with the next time you go!

 If you have any questions or suggestions that should be added, let me know in the comments.
-Have fun out there!
+Good luck and have fun out there!